inkVerb/VIP/Cheat-Sheets/LEMP-Desktop.md

 ### Nginx on Debian/Ubuntu (irregular)

-VIP Linux not use Nginx on an Ubuntu server, but this will make VIP Linux lessons compatible with your system if you do
+Codia not use Nginx on an Ubuntu server, but this will make Codia lessons compatible with your system if you do

 If you are using Nginx, the `www:www` settings would go in these files...